MQ-COMP1050/module-wiki/README.md

-# Practice and Final Exam Handouts
+# Final Exam Companion Handout

 Students are invited to contribute to [the wiki](https://github.com/MQ-COMP1050/module-wiki/wiki) in this repo.
 It contains a markdown file for both the practice exam and the final exam.